Jorgebyte/SystemCps/README.md

 # Warning Settings
 max_warnings: 4 # The maximum number of warnings a player can receive before being banned
 ```
+# Features
+* Count the clicks on the air
+* system that expels if the allowed clicks are exceeded
+* easy to set up
 # Form
 ```YAML
 # Form to be sent when the CPS limit is exceeded #